HakunaMatata251/rsschool-cv/cv.md

-# Александра Куцак
+# Alexandra Kutsak
-### *1.Контакты*:
+### *1. Contacts*:
-* Телефон : +7 (123) 456-78-90
+* Phone: +7 (123) 456-78-90
 * Email: youremail@gmail.com
 * GitHub: HakunaMatata251
-### *2.Краткая информация о себе*:
+### *2. Brief information about myself*:
-Я студент, начинающий свой путь в IT. Моя цель — стать профессиональным разработчиком, и я готова усердно учиться и развиваться в этой сфере. Несмотря на отсутствие опыта, я обладаю сильной мотивацией, быстрой обучаемостью и стремлением к совершенствованию. Хочу присоединиться к команде, где смогу применять свои знания на практике и перенимать опыт у более опытных коллег.
+I am a student starting my career in IT.
+My goal is to become a professional developer, and I am ready to study hard and develop in this field.
+Despite the lack of experience, I have strong motivation, a quick learner and a desire to improve.
+I want to join a team where I can apply my knowledge in practice and learn from more experienced colleagues.
-### *3.Навыки*:
+### *3. Skills*:
-- Базовые знания Python (написание простых скриптов).
+- Basic knowledge of Python (writing simple scripts).
-- Знакомство с Git и GitHub (использование для хранения учебных проектов).
+- Familiarity with Git and GitHub (used to store educational projects).
-- Умение работать в команде и находить решения задач.
+- Ability to work in a team and find solutions to problems.
-### *4.Опыт работы*:
+### *4.Work experience*:
-Нет опыта.
+No experience.
-### *5.Образование*:
+### *5.Education*:
-Университет: Белорусский государственный университет (1 курс).
+University: Belarusian State University (1st year).
-### *6.Английский язык*:
+### *6.English language*:
-Уровень: Pre-Intermediate (A2).
+Level: Pre-Intermediate (A2).